dzaqwan/assignment-c-movieticket/README.md

 - [x] 18-rating child blocking
 - [ ] Data validation
-- [ ] Empty seat selection display message
+- [ ] Empty seat selection display warning message
 - [ ] Ability to go back to any other functions in the system before completing payment process
+- [ ] Beautify.
+ASCII art and color